AliAmeur20/get-notified/README.md

 3- Run npm start

+4- Make sure that RabbitMQ server is runing.

-just make sure that the get-notified-api server is runing!
+5- Make sure that the get-notified-api server is runing!